casbitton/Resume/index.md

 #### [Fivecast](https://www.fivecast.com)
 ###### Oct 2022 - Present

-As the IT Manager at Fivecast, I hold a critical position in overseeing and managing various aspects of the company's technology infrastructure and services.
+As the IT Manager at Fivecast, I hold a critical global position in overseeing and managing various aspects of the company's technology infrastructure and services.
 My role encompasses building and maintaining relationships with service providers, designing and scoping new work packages, and ensuring the alignment of ongoing activities with the business's needs.
 I am dedicated to enhancing internal IT processes and procedures, with a focus on automation to optimise efficiency.
 Effectively triaging and addressing IT support requests from Fivecast staff members, I leverage managed service providers as needed to ensure seamless operations.

+My role involves contributing to the technical solution design for enterprise applications and integrations, recommending suitable products and services to align with the evolving business needs.
+I consistently identify opportunities for improvement and provide strategic input into the global IT roadmap, ensuring that the company's technology infrastructure evolves in harmony with its overarching business goals.

-A key responsibility I hold is managing the ongoing patching process for applications and operating systems, responding promptly to vulnerability alerts and managing incidents to uphold robust security measures.
+A key responsibility I hold is managing the ongoing patching process for applications, infrasrtucture and operating systems, responding promptly to vulnerability alerts and managing incidents to uphold robust security measures.
 Additionally, I oversee hardware suppliers, managing inventory and coordinating re-imaging and repairs to guarantee optimal functionality.
-I actively contribute to Fivecast's information security program by serving as a system/risk owner for a subset of enterprise applications, thereby reinforcing the organization's security posture.
+I actively contribute to Fivecast's information security program by serving as a system/risk owner for all Enterprise IT systems, thereby reinforcing the organisation's security posture.

-Furthermore, my role involves contributing to the technical solution design for enterprise applications and integrations, recommending suitable products and services to align with the evolving business needs.
-I consistently identify opportunities for improvement and provide strategic input into the IT roadmap, ensuring that the company's technology infrastructure evolves in harmony with its overarching business goals.
+Furthermore,

 *Key Responsibilities:*